ymacia29/PC_PMOS/README.md

 - Race/ethnicity: Asian (4) and Other/Missing (5) collapsed to Other for harmonization with Sister Study
 - LOCF chains: REF -> 2015 -> 2018 for all time-varying covariates

+Exposure-specific exclusion decisions (June 2026)
+PCOS was not captured at REF enrollment in CPS-3, meaning PMOS classification relied on follow-up survey return at 2015 or 2018.
+An initial analytic approach excluded participants who returned neither PCOS survey (n = 78,545) to ensure exposure classifiability.
+This exclusion was found to remove 116 of 237 total pancreatic cancer cases (49%), with outcome-related missingness likely driving the pattern (cases more likely to die or become too ill to return follow-up surveys -- fatal illness).
+Upon further review, all 78,545 excluded participants had complete CYCLENGTH data and could be fully classified on MCI without PCOS survey data.
+Additionally, no exposed pancreatic cancer cases were observed for PMOS or the combined PMOS-and-MCI exposure in CPS-3, making PMOS-specific models non-estimable regardless.
+Decision: The PCOS survey response exclusion and the pre-2015 case exclusion are not applied.
+All participants with valid AGEREF and follow-up time are retained.
+Exclusion criteria are exposure-specific:

+MCI models: no PCOS survey exclusion applied; all participants with valid CYCLENGTH retained PMOS or MCI models: same as MCI; PMOS component contributes no exposed cases in CPS-3 PMOS models: not run; no exposed pancreatic cancer cases observed PMOS and MCI models: not run; no doubly-exposed pancreatic cancer cases observed

+Decision made in June 2026 and applies to CPS-3 only. *For MTC and GS, the same logic will be applied upon data receipt: PCOS survey exclusion will only be applied if PMOS models have sufficient exposed cases to estimate.*

 ### Menstrual cycle irregularity
 Defined using `CYCLENGTH` at REF enrollment (fixed at baseline):